HappyLabz/happylabz.github.io/navigation/use_case.md

 <div class="paragraphLeft">
   <p>
-    To understand the cumulative percentage gain, further the calculations are provide below.
+    To understand the reinvested percentage gain, further the calculations are provide below.
   </p>
 </div>